Trump threatens more tariffs on China as global markets plunge

 “I am just frustrated watching what I believe to be a major policy error occur after our country and the president have been making huge economic progress that is now at risk due to the tariffs," he wrote on X.

-Top White House economic adviser Kevin Hassett told Fox News Channel that Ackman should “ease off the rhetoric a little bit.”
+Top White House economic adviser Kevin Hassett told Fox News Channel's “FOX & Friends” that Ackman should “ease off the rhetoric a little bit.”

 He insisted that other countries, not the United States, are “going to bear the brunt of the tariffs.”